-We do not have written employment agreements or change in control agreements with our Chief Executive Officer and Chief Financial Officer, except that the terms of their respective restricted stock unit awards provide for the acceleration and vesting of such awards upon termination in connection with the change of control of the Company.
+We do not have written employment agreements or change in control agreements with our Chief Executive Officer and Chief Financial Officer, except that the terms of their respective restricted stock unit awards provide for the acceleration and vesting of such awards upon termination in connection with the change of control of the Company and upon such executive's death or disability.

 Upon termination for any reason, each of Mr. Straehla and Mr. Layton would be entitled to receive all of his accrued and unpaid salary and any other compensation payable to such executive (including vacation and sick pay) with respect to services rendered through the termination date.
-Under the terms of the outstanding restricted stock unit awards granted to each of Mr. Straehla and Mr. Layton, each such award would be accelerated and vested immediately upon the change of control of the Company or upon such executive's death or disability.
-The value of Mr. Straehla's unvested restricted stock units outstanding as of December 31, 2021 that would be accelerated and vested upon the change of control of the Company or upon his death or disability would have been \$1,183,000, based on the closing value of our stock on December 31, 2021.
-The value of Mr. Layton's unvested restricted stock units outstanding as of December 31, 2021 that would be accelerated and vested upon the change of control of the Company or upon his death or disability would have been \$455,000, based on the closing value of our stock on December 31, 2021.
+The terms of the restricted stock unit awards that were previously granted to each of Mr. Straehla and Mr. Layton, and remained unvested and outstanding as of December 31, 2022, provided for acceleration and vesting of such awards immediately upon the change of control of the Company and upon such executive's death or disability.
+The value of such unvested restricted stock unit awards as of December 31, 2022 was approximately \$2.8 million for Mr. Straehla and approximately \$1.1 million for Mr. Layton.
+These restricted stock unit awards have fully vested as of March 3, 2023 for such named executive officers, and no other equity awards are currently outstanding for our named executive officers.